lcreteig/amsterdown/README.md

   - Providing a common and complete structure for the thesis, including appendices, acknowledgments, etc.
-  - Removing the need to write any LaTeX commands yourself (or at least, prolonging it as along as possible).
+  - Removing the need to write any LaTeX commands yourself (or at least, prolonging it as long as possible).
   - Making sure you adhere to the University of Amsterdam thesis requirements.